camwestwood/xapi/recipes/vle/Module-View.md

 Common entity identifier: ObjectA, as defined on the [common structures](/common_structures.md#objecta) page.

-For this recipe the object needs to identify what was viewed.
-A list of valid values  for the object definition type can be found on the [vocabularies page](/vocabulary.md#activity-types)
+For this Statement the Object needs to identify what was viewed.
+A list of valid values for the object.definition.type can be found on the [vocabularies page](/vocabulary.md#activity-types)

 ### Example